 European economies – even if it is burdened with significant debts.

-In February, BullionByPost reported a dispute between Italy’s coalition government (Five Star & Lega)
+Back in 2019, BullionByPost reported a dispute between Italy’s coalition government (Five Star & Lega)

 and the European Central Bank.
 Lega Nord, the right wing party, accused the ECB of wanting to keep

 Italy’s gold away from the government and the people, while Beppe Grillo – founder of the Five Star